 The small world is different

-Small and medium sized companies have little tradition for the very formal budgeting and business planning exercises.
-The reason being that the companies are managed by the owners and they only answer to themselves.
+Small and medium-sized companies have little tradition for the very formal budgeting and business planning exercises.
+The reason is that the companies are managed by the owners and they only answer to themselves.
 If we do not have ambitions for change, why should we waste time and money on lengthy planning exercises?

-The budgets in big as well as in small and medium sized companies are used to break down the objectives and assign them to individuals.
+The budgets in big as well as in small and medium-sized companies are used to break down the objectives and assign them to individuals.
 This is a big job and it is understandable that big companies don’t want to do this more than once a year.
-In the smaller companies we must be prepared to do this as required.
+In smaller companies, we must be prepared to do this as required.
 If an opportunity presents itself we must be able to reshuffle resources and ask people to assume new responsibilities.
 If these people are paid based on their performance we obviously need to redesign their remuneration packages, too.

 As I wrote in a previous post, it is the annual budgeting and business planning exercise in the big corporations where the outcome may lay the foundations for our success or be the kiss of death.

-Budgeting and planning in small and medium sized companies is not a sandbagging game that determines our destiny in the company.
+Budgeting and planning in small and medium-sized companies are not a sandbagging game that determines our destiny in the company.
 People approaching the exercise with such an attitude will not last long in this environment.
-Budgeting and planning in small and medium sized companies requires taking off the masks and speaking our mind frankly.
+Budgeting and planning in small and medium-sized companies require taking off the masks and speaking our minds frankly.
 Being wrong is not a capital offense as long as we move swiftly to raise the issues and find a new solution.